Fire crews from multiple counties rescue 16-year-old Virginia boy trapped in well - NewsBreak

 “He was pretty comfortable for being trapped in there for a 16-year-old.
 He did very well and he was talking to us the whole time,” Richardson said.

-A member from Hanover Fire and EMS was lowered down into the well with a rope, strapped the harness to the teen and pulled him out.Virginia Attorney General Miyares secures student debt relief from defunct for-profit college
+A member from Hanover Fire and EMS was lowered down into the well with a rope, strapped the harness to the teen and pulled him out.Get breaking news, weather, and sports by downloading the WDVM app

 Matt Newell, Hanover County’s Battalion Chief of Operations said they don’t get calls like this often, but when they do they’re always prepared.